You need to be registered with us if you carry out any of the following treatments:

 If you need to make any amendments to an existing licence please contact the Community Safety team on 01803 208025.

-If there is any change in your business name, the persons registered to give treatments, or the range of treatments provided, you will need to make a new application together the amendment fee.
+If there is any change in your business name, the persons registered to give treatments, or the range of treatments provided, you will need to make a new application together with the amendment fee of £47.

 Acupuncture, Body Piercing, Electrolysis & Tattoo registration